-16) Possible impact of amendments, new standards and interpretations issued but not yet effective for the period ended 31 December 2023
+18) Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 December 2024

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the period ended 31 December 2023 and which have not been adopted in these financial statements.
-These include the following which may be relevant to the Company.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of new or amended standards, which are not yet effective for the year ended 31 December 2024 and which have not been adopted in these financial statements.
+These developments include the following which may be relevant to the Company.